Friday, 17 August 2018

 Goods

-The products in which the business deal in, The items that are purchased for the purpose of resale and not for use in the business are called goods.
+The products in which the business deals, the items that are purchased for the purpose of resale and not for use in the business, are called goods.

 Purchase

-The terms purchase is used only for the goods procured by a business for resale.
-In case of trading concerns it is a purchase of final goods and in manufacturing concern, it is the purchase of raw materials.
-Purchases may be cash purchases or credit purchases.
+The term 'purchase' is used only for goods procured by a business for resale.
+In the case of trading concerns, it involves the purchase of final goods, while in manufacturing concerns, it entails the purchase of raw materials.
+Purchases can be made with cash or credit.

 Purchase return

-When purchased goods are returned to the suppliers, these are known as purchase return.
+When purchased goods are returned to the suppliers, these are known as purchase returns.

 Sales

-Sales are the total revenues from goods sold or serviced provided to customers.
-Sales may be cash sales or credit sales.
+Sales refer to the total revenues generated from goods sold or services provided to customers.
+Sales can be made through cash transactions or credit transactions.

 Sales return

-When sold goods are returned from the customer due to any reasons is known as sales return.
+When sold goods are returned to the seller by the customer for any reason, it is referred to as a sales return.

 Debtors

-Debtors are persons and/or other entities to whom the business has sold goods and services on credit and amount has not received yet.
+Debtors are individuals and/or other entities to whom the business has sold goods and services on credit, and the amount has not yet been received.
 These are assets of the business.

 Creditors